DaltonJ-954/Basic-CSharp-Projects/README.md

 ## StudentInfo
  This code first console application is a domain driven design, and was used to create a simple student database for illustration.

- ## NewsletterAppMVC
- A newletter signup application that utilizes the MVC patterns.
-Shows how the framework makes creating a web app much more easier.
-This app allows the user to input their first and last name, as well as their email address for news information.

  ## TwentyOne
  This card game of Twentyone was made with